Abdo-Saleh/eshop-security/README.md

 Email server| localhost:8025

 ## Deploy locally
 1. Download docker, docker-compose
-2. docker-compose up
+2. clone the repository to any random folder
+3. inside the folder eshop-security run `docker-compose up`

 #### Note: in case you are on linux, make sure using root